 students, some challenges, learning and the impact so far, and then ends

-with a summary of how we will do things differently this year, knowing
+with a summary of how we will do things differently in the coming year year

 Nixon, S. & Walker, C.

 (2009).
 Modelling the curriculum through metaphors: one programme's approach, CETL Journal: Innovations in Practice,

 As part of exploring Personal Development Planning (PDP) across the Sport Development programme we decided to gather the views of staff on the programme to see if we could agree on a common model, philosophy and message.
 This approach, called Metaphors at Work (Walker 2007), allows individuals and groups to explore their own thoughts and perceptions on a subject, in this case the degree programme, through the development of metaphors [using Clean Language] and their associated meaning.
 The process has a number of stages which are documented in this paper with the overall objective being to get to a jointly shared view amongst staff.

 (1999).
 Imagery and Metaphor,

 part of the OU Business and Management postgraduate course B822

 : Creativity, Innovation and Change produced by John Martin